Nashville Businesses Get Creative to Solve Parking Crunch

 “Ultimately it’s designed to serve the Uber, Lyft, self-driving car community looking for an affordable stay in downtown Nashville,” Cleveland said.
 “I’m expecting them to fly into the airport and Uber to my hotel and walk around downtown and Uber and Lyft.”

 He will be able to pass on the savings in construction costs to consumers, he says.

 For those guests who bring a car, Cleveland plans to shuttle them from a nearby parking lot to the hotel in autonomous vehicles, giving them a unique opportunity to experience self-driving cars as he avoids the need for parking on the small site.

 Cleveland plans to break ground later this year, and his parking plan, or lack thereof, has been approved by the downtown design review committee.
 With the advancement of autonomous vehicles, it’s possible the self-driving car component will be part of the 2018 opening, he said.

-It’s this type of innovative initiative that will allow Nashville to continue sustainable growth and potentially, if adopted on a large-scale, alleviate the frustrations our lack of infrastructure creates.
-To join the movement download Hytch on iOS or Android.
+It's this type of innovative initiative that will allow Nashville to continue sustainable growth and potentially, if adopted on a large-scale, alleviate the frustrations our lack of infrastructure creates.
+To join the movement download Hytch now.
 Also, connect with us at firstname.lastname@example.org to hear more about how you can be involved.